-rillion and \$55 million respectively, and funding for one-time capital projects.
+(6) FY's 2017-18, and 2018-19 budgets included AB 701 Vehicle License Fee Revenue Allocation (VLFAA) settlement payment to the State, \$50 million and \$55 million respectively, and funding for one-time capital projects.
 FY 2019-20 budget includes \$25.6 million for Contingencies.
-(6)
+(7) FY's 2017-18, 2018-19, and 2019-20 budgets increased due to a recovering housing market and additional allocation of residual property taxes

-(7) FY's 2017-18, 2018-19, and 2019-20 budgets increased due to a recovering housing market and additional allocation of residual property taxes from the dissolution of Redevelopment Agencies.
+(8) FY 2017-18 budget decreased due to a FY 2016-17 one-time \$26 million litigation settlement with a contractor related to the development of a

-(8) FY 2017-18 budget decreased due to a FY 2016-17 one-time \$26 million litigation settlement with a contractor related to the development of a new property tax system.
+FY 2017-18 budget decreased due to a FY 2016-17 one-time \$26 million litigation settlement with a contractor related to the development of a new property tax system.

 (9) Changes in Use of Money & Property is due to changes in interest earnings from increases or decreases of cash balances.
+(10) This funding is comprised of Endered and State grants and reimburgements, matching funds and State distributed revenues.

 (10) This funding is comprised of Federal and State grants and reimbursements, matching funds and State-distributed revenues.
-The overall changes are due to changes in caseload and additional revenues from the State for the 2011 Realignment of various public safety, social services, and health programs
+The overall changes are due to changes in caseload and additional revenues from the State for the 2011 Realignment of various public safety, social services, and health programs.